lunatic-gh/PlayerVoiceFramework/README.md

 <br>
 <br>
 <br>
-This Mod is essentially a modern replacement for both PCHT and Dragonborn Voice-Barks.
+This Framework is essentially a modern replacement for both PCHT and Dragonborn Voice-Barks.
 It allows for way more customization, with way less issues.

 ### Requirements:

-- SKSE - This mod is like 99% Based on SKSE.
-Requirement should be obvious...
+- SKSE - The Framework is written in C++, and SKSE-Plugins are the easiest way to inject C++ Code into Skyrim.
-- Address Library - Required for providing cross-version compatibility.
+- Address Library - The Framework uses the CommonLibSSE-NG Helper-Library.
+This requires Address Library to be installed so it can work on multiple Game-Versions.